iodeo/Minitel-ESP32/upython/README.md

 Examples for upynitel library

-upynitel is a quick adaptation of [pynitel library] (https://github.com/cquest/pynitel), made by cquest under AGPL license.
+upynitel is a quick adaptation of [pynitel library](https://github.com/cquest/pynitel), made by cquest under AGPL license.

 upynitel functions help to handle Minitel screen and keyboard exactly as pynitel does.